Start an event, members’ hub or virtual event for your community and discover how Eventcube can transform your business.Get Started

 The COVID-19 pandemic has drastically altered our approach to events with travel bans, social distancing and outright lockdowns all contributing to the need to rethink how we put on events of any kind.
 Cutting to the chase, when we talk about attending anything right now it's usually a virtual event.
 As the world slowly returns to some level of normality hybrid & virtual events are starting to become more common practice.
-So why should you be using a hybrid event platform like Eventcube?
+So why should you be using a hybrid platform like Eventcube?
 We created this blog post to round up our top tips for using a hybrid events platform.

 After more than a year of the crisis we are now fully aware of the fact online events can not only offer a reasonable alternative to physical events, but bring a whole new set of possibilities to the table.
 And there's very little chance people will forget about that once the situation improves and we can get back to getting on with the rest of our lives.